 From the front of Towneley Hall, head around the right hand side of the house to the back of the hall.
 Pick up the path that heads away from the house and take the second turning, which takes you to Foldys Cross.
 Bear right into the car park and then exit on to the main road.

 Cross the main road on to a lay bye.
-Turn left and find the lane at end of the lay bye.
+Turn right and find the lane at end of the lay bye.
 Turn left up the lane and then through a stile gate.
 Turn right.
 The path then splits – bear right.
 Follow the railway in the cutting on your right and then on to and into a housing development – the Kilns.
 At end of this road you will see just to the right on the other side of the road – Mayfield Fold.
 At the right hand side of this is a footpath.
 Follow this along the side of the railway and then out on to a road.
 Turn right and cross the railway crossing.
 Take the first left onto Hollingreave Road – the Royal Butterfly pub is on the corner.
 Follow to the main road and a canal bridge.
 Cross over and the join towpath on your right.

 Looking north along the Leeds Liverpool canal you will see the Burnley Embankment or the Burnley Straight Mile. it was constructed between 1796 and 1801 and carries the canal 60ft above and through the town.
 The embankment was a innovative solution to crossing the valley without the need for expensive locks both down into the valley and out again.
 It also meant that barges would not be held up.
 It is widely regarded as one of the “seven wonders” of the British Waterways.